Prag8855/aab/content/guides/permanent-residence.md

 - **You can do what you want**
     It's not tied to your income or occupation.
 It does not expire if you [lose your job](/guides/losing-your-job).
 You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
 - **You don't need to deal with the [[Ausländerbehörde]]**
     After you get your [PR](/glossary/Niederlassungserlaubnis), you don't need their permission to change jobs or do something else.
-You don't need to renew your permanent residence every 1-3 years.
+You don't need to renew your permanent residence every 1-3 years.[^25]

 There are other benefits: it's easier to find an apartment or get a mortgage, and you can get [[BAFöG]] if you study.[^8]